Megafunk/MassSample/README.md

 <!-- FIXMEFUNK: Add the lambda one in here!!!! -->

-Note that the commands that mutate entities change the value of ECommandBufferOperationType in their decleration in order to pass their changes to relevant observers when commands are flushed.
+Note that the commands that mutate entities change the value of `ECommandBufferOperationType` in their declaration in order to pass their changes to relevant observers when commands are flushed.
 They also manually add their changes to the observed changes list by implementing `AppendAffectedEntitiesPerType`.

 ##### 4.6.3.2.7 Custom mutation operations
 It is possible to create custom mutations by implementing your own commands derived from `FCommandBufferEntryBase`.